joserubiobejarano/Mindtrip/docs/ROADMAP.md

 - The application uses Clerk for authentication instead of Supabase Auth
 - Database schema uses TEXT for user IDs to support Clerk's ID format
 - Realtime features require enabling replication in Supabase dashboard
-- Mapbox token is required for map and geocoding features
-- Google Maps API key is required for Places API, hotel search, and place photos
+- Google Maps API key is required for map display, Places API, hotel search, and place photos
 - OpenAI API key is required for AI day planning, smart itineraries, and Trip Assistant chat
 - Additional database tables may need to be created manually:
   - `trip_chat_messages` - for Trip Assistant chat history